Social Democratic Party of India: 2014

 The SDPI fielded 29 candidates in six states.
 The party's 2014 Election Manifesto raised several issues about domestic and foreign policies, including popular needs, democratic rights, eradication of corruption, SCs/STs, minorities, a new national water policy, implementation of Ranganath Mishra Commission and Sachar Committee reports, and full literacy by 2020.

 In Kerala, the party ran candidates in Ponnani and Malappuram.
-In Karnataka, the SDPI – supported by Janata Dal (Secular) – contested in Dakshin Kannada.
+In Karnataka, the SDPI – supported by Janata Dal (Secular) – contested in Dakshina Kannada.
 The JD-S extended its support "on the principles and ideologies laid by the party at the time of its (SDPI's) birth".
 Of the parties who contested the 2014 Indian general election in Kerala, the SDPI had the highest number of candidates (14 out of 20) with criminal charges.
 In the 16th Lok Sabha election, the party received 0.07 percent of the vote and did not win any seats.

 2019

 The party contested for 15 seats in six states (Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, West Bengal, and Delhi) in the 2019 Lok Sabha elections.
 In Andhra Pradesh, the SDPI contested for one Lok Sabha seat and fielded two candidates in the Legislative Assembly elections.
 In Karnataka's Dakshina Kannada constituency, the SDPI received 46,839 votes (3.48 per cent of the vote).
 In Tamil Nadu, the SDPI allied with T. T. V. Dhinakaran's AMMK party in the Central Chennai constituency.
 SDPI national vice president KKSM Dehlan Baqavi received 23,741 votes (3.02 per cent).